BradenEverson/hyper_neat_rs/README.md

-## NEAT and HyperNEAT Implementations in Rust
+## NEAT and HyperNEAT Implementations in Rust!